pollen-robotics/reachy-2021-docs/content/advanced/software/presentation/index.md

 - [**zuuu_hal**](https://github.com/pollen-robotics/zuuu_hal): HAL dedicated to the mobile base
 - [**zuuu_interfaces**](https://github.com/pollen-robotics/zuuu_interfaces): custom ROS services for the mobile base

+:bulb: **Zuuu** is the internal name of the mobile base.
+It's a french onomatopoeia that evokes swift mouvements :)

 ### Non-ROS

 (installed in ~/dev folder of Reachy's computer)